marlonbarrios/artist-lecture/README.md

 ![Screenshot 2024-04-22 at 12 19 38 PM](https://github.com/marlonbarrios/entalglesinimaginationengines/assets/90220317/c2037524-e2e5-4d03-bd0e-45c1b18df3d5)

-Welcome to the companion webpage for my artist lecture, **"Entangled with Imagination Engines."** This page serves as a resource hub, providing deeper insights into the integration of generative AI with interactive media in my artistic practice.
+Welcome to the companion webpage for my artist lecture, **"Entangled with Speculative Engines."** This page serves as a resource hub, providing deeper insights into the integration of generative AI with interactive media in my artistic practice.

 ##  Overview
 Each project listed below showcases a unique exploration of generative AI and interactive media, probing and portraying the complex interplay between human and digital cognition.